Signal Hill National Historic Site

 Pakistani owner Talat ladles out a whopping spicy plateful of dahl or curry with basmati rice for her daily set meal (one with meat, the...

 An awesome way to return to downtown is along the North Head Trail (1.7km) which connects Cabot Tower with the harborfront Battery neighborhood.
 The walk departs from the tower's parking lot and traces the cliffs, imparting tremendous sea views and sometimes whale spouts.
-Because much of the trail runs along the bluff's sheer edge, this walk isn't something to attempt in icy, foggy or dark conditions.
+The trailhead isn't marked; look for it right before you enter the lot.
+It's the path leading furthest to the right.
+Because much of the trail runs along the bluff's sheer edge, this walk is not something to attempt in icy, foggy or dark conditions.
+Free maps are available at Cabot Tower.

 The site sits 1.5km from downtown, up Signal Hill Rd.